mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ### Component modifiers that affect subcomponents

-Sometimes you'll write a modifier for a component and you want that modifier to affect the subcomponents in that component.
-There's a standard way to write this that will ensure compiled styles are easy to find while maintaining consistent selector placement.
+Sometimes a component modifier will affect its sub-components.
+There are a few methods you can use to accomplish this.
+Try to pick one and stick to it throughout the project, adding comments as needed.

 ```html
 <div class="c-blog-post c--featured">